UPPMAX/R-matlab-julia-HPC/docs/prereqs.rst

      - Login vs. calculation/compute nodes
      - Environmental module system with software hidden until loaded with ``module load``
      - Slurm batch job and scheduling system
-     - ``pip install`` procedure

    - ... and small differences:

-     - commands to load Python, Python packages
+     - commands to load R, Matlab and Julia and packages/libraries
-     - sometimes different versions of Python, etc.
+     - sometimes different versions of R, Matlab and Julia, etc.
      - slightly different flags to Slurm

    - ... and some bigger differences: